Start page

 Khalaidovo, a village in Monastyryshche district – Chuv. khăla “red”, yit “a dog”.

 In Kirovograd Region there is a village Kandaurovo, located on the bank of the Kandaurovski vody River, the left tributary (lp) of the Ingul, lp of the Southern Bug.
 These names are explained with the help of Chuv. kăn “potash” and tăvar “salt”.
-The ancient Bulgars-Scythians knew how to extract salt by evaporation and sold it to their neighbors [STETSYUK VALNTYN.
+The ancient Bulgars-Scythians knew how to extract salt by evaporation and sold it to their neighbors [STETSYUK VALENTYN.
 1998: 57).
 But here we are not talking about common, table salt, because then there would be no need for a special attributive for the word tăvar.
 Therefore, potash (potassium carbonate) may be implied.
-The deposits of this salt are found in nature and it is known to people from ancient times.
+The deposits of this salt are found in nature and are known to people from ancient times.
 Potash tastes bitter, and just Herodotus mentioned the river with bitter water in Scythia.
 Describing the Gipanis River (Gipany), he noted that the water is fresh in this river, and within four days of its journey from the sea the water becomes very bitter.
-Hypanis is usually associated with the Southern Bug, but it is possible that the sources of the Ingul were taken from its sources, the water of which became bitter just after the confluence of the Kandaurov waters.
+Hypanis is usually associated with the Southern Bug, it is possible that the sources of the Ingul were taken from its sources, the water of which became bitter just after the confluence of the Kandaurov waters.

 Kamburliivka, a village in Onufriiv district – Chuv. kampăр "mushroom", purlă "rich".